ODAncona/bboxconverter/README.md

 ### What is a bounding box?

 Bounding boxes are a crucial component of object detection algorithms, which are used to identify and classify objects within an image or video.
 A bounding box is a rectangle that surrounds an object of interest in the image, and is typically represented by a set of coordinates that define the box's position and size.
-These boxes can be used to locate and extract objects from an image, and can also provide important information about the size, shape, and orientation of the objects

 ### Various types and format